newtontech/deep_research_tutorial/README.md

 - Proposes actions one at a time

 ### 2. Database Querying
-The database agent:
+The database agent (single-table):
-- Searches structured data for facts
+- Searches `paper_text.main_txt` by keywords and/or filters by `doi`
-- Retrieves relevant paper metadata
+- Retrieves relevant paper DOIs with short text excerpts
-- Returns formatted results
+- Returns results as a markdown table

 ### 3. Literature Research
 The deep research agent: